 We know that Liscard has many businesses and organisations which are seeking to embrace change and to look ahead to future possibilities.
 Other Wirral-based businesses may be considering Liscard as an exciting prospect to start up in.
 These businesses and organisations will be at the heart of Liscard’s transformation.
 In early summer 2021, the council invited applicants to put forward proposals for two new grant schemes aimed at local businesses and community organisations which are outlined below.

 Liscard Business Grant Scheme

-The aim of this scheme is to support the growth and development of eligible local businesses and socially trading organisations by:
+The aim of this scheme was to support the growth and development of eligible local businesses and socially trading organisations which would contribute to the regeneration and sustainable growth of the town centre by: